divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/code-first-migrations-in-team-environments.md

 ms.prod: "entity-framework"
 ms.author: divega
 ms.manager: avickers
 ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: 4c2d9a95-de6f-4e97-9738-c1f8043eff69
 caps.latest.revision: 3
 ---
 # Code First Migrations in Team Environments
+> [!NOTE]
-This article assumes you know how to use Code First Migrations in basic scenarios.
-If you don’t, then you’ll need to read [Code First Migrations](../ef6/code-first-migrations.md) before continuing.
+> This article assumes you know how to use Code First Migrations in basic scenarios.
+If you don’t, then you’ll need to read [Code First Migrations](~/ef6/managing-schemas/code-first-migrations.md) before continuing.

 ## Grab a coffee, you need to read this whole article

 The issues in team environments are mostly around merging migrations when two developers have generated migrations in their local code base.
 While the steps to solve these are pretty simple, they require you to have a solid understanding of how migrations works.
 Please don’t just skip ahead to the end – take the time to read the whole article to ensure you are successful.

 ## Some general guidelines